moondewio/castor/readme.md

    Christian Gill (gillchristiang@gmail.com)

 COMMANDS:
-     prs       List all PRs (only the first 20) review    Checkout to a PR's branch to review it involves  List all PRs involving the current user back      Checkout to were you left off
+     prs       List all open PRs
+     review    Checkout to a PR's branch to review it involves  List all PRs involving the current user back      Checkout to were you left off